cosmos72/gomacro/README.md

   `quote { x; y; z }`
 * unquote and unquote_splice

-A lot of things are still missing:
+Several things are still missing:
-* support to create arrays, slices, maps, channels, pointers
+* the keywords "go" and "defer"
-* struct and interface definitions
+* composite literals
 * switching to a different package
 * multiline input, history/readline
 * nested macro calls and quoted macros: